Swasssfrityy56/samsung-riscv/README.md

 </details>

-# TASK 6 Demonstrating their practical implementation of RISC-V technology
+# TASK 6 Demonstrating the practical implementation of RISC-V technology
 <details>